 While some playtesters have had more than enough success with power on the serve, others aren’t quite as convinced.
-Maybe the flexibility and maneuverability of the racquet works against some players.
+Maybe the flexibility and maneuverability of the racquet work against some players.
 It has a relatively small sweet spot for a power serve, so players who are a bit erratic with serves might become more frustrated with how it works than others.

-One thing it does exceptionally well is helping to dial-in control.
+One thing it does exceptionally well is helping to dial in control.
 It is much easier to place serves that hit extremely hard, or with a lot of spin like a second serve.
 A lot of players are looking for that extra bit of control instead of a ton of power.
 Just keep in mind that if speed is the main goal with a new racquet, there might be a better option out there.

 Which Wilson Clash Is Best?

 At this time, Wilson has a total of six different Wilson Clash racquets.
-They all provide a very arm friendly experience with plenty of stability, but each racquet fits a different type of player.
+They all provide a very arm-friendly experience with plenty of stability, but each racquet fits a different type of player.